matter-labs/deploy-v3/README.md

 This package includes a CLI script for deploying the latest Uniswap V3 smart contracts to zkSync Era.

+This fork has been updated to be compatible with the Lens Network.
+The scripts and dependencies have been updated but the contracts remain the same. `state.json` has the current deployment.

 ## Licensing

 Please note that Uniswap V3 is under [BUSL license](https://github.com/Uniswap/v3-core#licensing) until the Change Date, currently 2023-04-01.
 Exceptions to the license may be specified by Uniswap Governance via Additional Use Grants, which can, for example, allow V3 to be deployed on new chains.
 Please follow the [Uniswap Governance process](https://gov.uniswap.org/t/community-governance-process/7732) to request a DAO vote for exceptions to the license, or to move up the Change Date.